|As at 5 Aug 2022||1.4910%|

 We're delighted you've chosen to invest with CCLA.
 Get the process underway by downloading our application form.

-Please ensure you read the prospectus and key investor information document (KIID).
+Whether you are a new investor to CCLA or topping up an existing account, please ensure you read the prospectus and key investor information document (KIID).
 The KIID can help investors understand the nature, risks, costs, potential gains and losses of the fund, and compare the fund with other products.

 Looking for other documents?
 Click here to visit our client documentation page.